iliyaZelenko/vue-cool-select/README.md

 - support on mobile devices
 - disabled and readonly
 - smile and large sizes (as in bootstrap)
-- the ability to set your styles, you can write them from scratch
+- the ability to set your styles, you can write theme from scratch
 - TypeScript support
 - tab navigation